piezox/deja/README.md

 ```

 This MIT License allows for unrestricted reuse and modification of this code by any developer, including for commercial purposes, provided that the above copyright notice and permission notice are included in all copies or substantial portions of the Software.

-## Disclaimer

-This script is provided as-is, without any warranties.
-Always test thoroughly before using in a production environment.